xeonqq/co-pilot/README.md

 python3 -m src.main  --ssd_model models/ssd_mobilenet_v2_coco_quant_no_nms_edgetpu.tflite  --label models/coco_labels.txt --score_threshold 0.3 --traffic_light_classification_model models/traffic_light_edgetpu.tflite  --traffic_light_label models/traffic_light_labels.txt --blackbox_path=./
 ```

+## Adjust volume
+Once you've SSH'd into your Pi, type "alsamixer".
+This will bring up an interface within the terminal which will allow you to set the volume of the Raspberry Pi.
+Simply press the up and down arrow keys to either increase or decrease the volume.
+When you are done, press ESC.

 ## Test
 ```bash
 # under repo root foler